Sign in

 Step 6

-Deep-fry the wontons in batches of 10, flipping once or twice every minute, until both sides are golden and crispy.
+Deep-fry the in batches of 10, flipping once or twice every minute, until both sides are golden and crispy.
 Remove and drain on paper towel.

 Step 7

-Serve warm with the dipping sauce and sriracha mayonnaise.
+Serve warm with the and sriracha mayonnaise.

 Diana Chan